Randy Hippeard: College career

-Statistics
+College statistics

 Hippeard's college statistics are as follows:

 Professional career

-Hippeard was rated the 85th best quarterback in the 2009 NFL Draft by NFLDraftScout.com.
+Hippeard was rated the 85th best quarterback in the 2009 NFL draft by NFLDraftScout.com.

 Winterthur Warriors

-In 2009-2010, Hippeard signed and played for the Winterthur Warriors of the Nationalliga A (American football) in Switzerland.
+In 2009-2010, Hippeard signed and played for the Winterthur Warriors of the Nationalliga A in Switzerland.

 With the Warriors he played for his former college head coach Bill Ramseyer during both seasons.